 How to Check Storage Using ‘About This Mac’

 Prior to macOS Ventura, I often used this method to check my Mac’s remaining storage space especially when I was editing videos.
 But when Ventura shipped, Apple added a few alternative ways to check the storage available on Mac.
+This makes it easier than ever to free up disk space.

 Follow the steps below to check the storage on Mac using About This Mac.